LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 \- Top tip; switch recording device on

-“We found that most people that responded did so because they had a personal issue”

 > “With objections it’s very emotive and they’re not necessarily going to get the answer they want anyway”

-“Our underlying problem is recruiting and retaining planning officers - we just haven’t got enough”

 ## Stakeholder interviews